tc39/notes/es8/2017-09/sept-27.md

 WH: It would behave as if the `?` were not there:  `a.b.c()`.
 The current semantics specify exactly this and they are good.

-DE: We're over time, let’s summarise.
+DE: We're over time, let's summarise.

 DE: Waldemar says that the proposal doesn't work without  `?.(` and `?.[`...